godfried/sanlam-interview/EVALUATION.md

 #### Async Calls

 An immediately obvious bottleneck in the current implementation is the publishing of events to SNS.
-If the latency of these calls is high, we will see our response times suffer.
+If the latency of these calls are high, we will see our response times suffer.
 This improvement is implemented by using an asynchronous client instead (`SnsAsyncClient`) in `SnsClientAdapter.java` and `SnsService.java`.

 #### Batching SNS Calls

-Another improvement to the throughput of calls to SNS, is to batch the publishing of events to it.
+Another improvement to the throughput of calls to SNS is to batch the publishing of events to it.
 This can be achieved by using the `publishBatch` method instead of `publish`.
 This method allows us to publish up to 10 events with a single request.
 This has been implemented in `SnsService.java`.